-We will employ a small, core group of individuals to revise and write treatments and keys, thereby maintaining consistency among treatments, simplifying project management, and ensuring a timely completion.
-Taxonomic and regional experts will be consulted as appropriate to write or review treatments.
+We have employed a small, core group of individuals to revise and write treatments and keys, thereby maintaining consistency among treatments, simplifying project management, and ensuring a timely completion.
+Taxonomic and regional experts were consulted as appropriate to write or review treatments.

-Line drawings for species not covered in the current Flora will be obtained from existing publications where possible, or through arrangements with one or more scientific illustrators to create new drawings.
+New line drawings for species not covered in the current Flora were commissioned through arrangements with one or more scientific illustrators.

-We are developing the new Flora using a digital framework.
-All content for the new Flora will ultimately reside in a structured database, allowing maximum flexibility in displaying and repurposing the contents.
-Our approach keeps the new Flora from remaining locked up on the printed page.
+We are developing the Second Edition of the Flora using a digital framework.
+In parallel to the printed Flora, all content will ultimately reside in a structured database, allowing maximum flexibility in displaying and repurposing the contents.
+Our approach helps keeps the new Flora from remaining locked up on the printed page.

 The following diagram describes the workflow we have developed, based on re-using text and illustrations from the 1973 Flora.